Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 MVD Surgery Success

-MVD surgery as a treatment for Trigeminal Neuralgia provides the greatest long-term pain relief solution for patients.
+MVD surgery as a treatment for TN provides the greatest long-term pain relief solution for patients.
 Medical literature points to success rates of 85 to 95 percent and maybe as high as 98 percent initially after surgery.
 1 Patients often experience immediate pain relief as I did.
 Pain can return after MVD surgery but often that happens soon after surgery, with about 6 percent of patients getting their pain back in the first year after surgery.
 Beyond that, the pain returns about 3 percent of the time in years two through four after surgery, 2 percent after five through nine years, and less than 1 percent from the 10th year forward.2 In truth, there is not much research in long-term pain relief after MVD surgery beyond 10 years.
-Many TN patients, however, remain pain-free after their MVD surgeries for many years, at 25 years or more.
-It's wonderful when those who have remained pain free after MVD stay involved in the support groups.
-It's the best hope you can give patients living through it.
+Many TN patients, however, remain pain-free after their MVD surgeries for many years beyond that.
+It's wonderful when those who have remained pain free after MVD stay involved in support groups.
+It is the best hope you can give patients living through it.
 I heard from one man that had an MVD 35 years ago and still lives with no pain.

 My Life Now

-Three years have passed since my diagnosis and two since my MVD surgery.
-I am blessed that I no longer suffer from the painful symptoms of Trigeminal Neuralgia.
+Now in 2018, almost six years have passed since my diagnosis and nearly five years since my MVD surgery.
+I am blessed that I no longer suffer from the painful symptoms of trigeminal neuralgia.
 I am grateful that I no longer take the medications that interfered so drastically with my day-to-day life.
 I thank my talented neurosurgeon, my team of doctors that saw me through many months of pain, my online TN support group, my offline support group of friends, and mostly my family, my biggest supporters and cheerleaders throughout this ordeal.
 I LIVE better now than I did before my diagnosis.
 Every day pain-free is a gift.

 I believe that Trigeminal Neuralgia did not enter my life randomly.
 I feel a purpose and am compelled to stay involved in the lives of others who still suffer symptoms every day.
 Compassion and support reached out to me when I was first diagnosed, throughout my journey, and through my big surgery.
 Many prayers were said on my behalf and I felt them.
 A guiding hand held me up and drove me to find the answers and solution I did.
 I now pray for the other patients on their own journeys and offer support when and where I can.